FCAI-CairoUniversity/SecondYear_SecondSemester/README.md

-# 📚 Second Year, Second Semester Tasks.
+# 📚 Second Year, Second Semester.

-📌 A comprehensive collection of tasks and assignments covering **Database, Web Development, Data Structures, and Software Engineering**.
+📌 A comprehensive collection of tasks and lectures covering **Database, Web Development, Data Structures, and Software Engineering**.

 ---